Fine-Tuning Your Circle of Influence for Success

 Who’s in Your Circle of Influence?

-Try to find a circle of influence that “keeps it real.”
-You don’t want to surround yourself with individuals who always tell you how great you are or how important you are.
-You want people who will tell it to your face that you messed up or that they don’t agree with you.
-People always say to surround yourself with positive people.
-That’s the last thing I want to do.
+Your goal is to build a circle of influence that “keeps it real.”
+Avoid surrounding yourself with people who only tell you how great you are.
+You need people who will tell you that you messed up or that they disagree with you.

 *Disclosure: This article may contain affiliate links or ads, which means we earn a small commission at no extra cost to you if you make a purchase through these links.
 These commissions help support the operation and maintenance of our website, allowing us to continue producing free valuable content.
 Your support is genuinely appreciated, whether you choose to use our links or not.
 Thank you for being a part of our community and enjoying our content.